Meningitis Vaccination Required

 If you meet one of the following, you will not be required to get the vaccination.
 Students who are:

-Additional provisions have been made for students who provide affidavits or certificates signed by a physician that:
+Additional provisions have been made for students who:

 - decline the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.
 A conscientious exemption form from the Texas Department of State Health Services must be used.
 Please note: this form could take up to two or more weeks to be processed.